Fort Clinch State Park: Recreational activities

 In addition to exploring Fort Clinch, activities include pier fishing, sunbathing, hiking, surfcasting, camping, birding, and shelling.
 Visitors can also enjoy picnicking, swimming, bicycling, beachcombing, and wildlife viewing.
 Park personnel reenact military life at the fort.
 Among the wildlife of the park are the rare purple sandpiper, alligators, white-tailed deer, and other birds.
 Visitors can also see dolphins and manatees.

 Amenities include a visitor information center, beach access boardwalks with cold showers as well as restroom/changing rooms, several miles of beach, 3.3 mi of paved road, and a six-mile (10 km) hiking trail.
 The park has two campgrounds, one on the Amelia River, the other on the Atlantic Beach.
 The Amelia River campground has two hot-water restroom/shower facilities for 41 campsites in an oak hammock.
 The Atlantic Beach campground has one hot-water restroom/shower facility for 21 sites with a ramped boardwalk.
 The park also offers primitive camping and youth camping.

 The park is a gateway site for the Great Florida Birding Trail.

 Military re-enactments

-On the first weekend of each month, costumed interpreters perform living history re-enactments of a Civil War soldiers life in 1864 at Fort Clinch.
+On the first weekend of each month, costumed interpreters perform living history re-enactments of a Civil War soldier's life in 1864 at Fort Clinch.
 Activities include military drills, and working in the fort's laundry, infirmary, kitchen, barracks, quartermaster, United States Sanitary Commission and carpenter shop.

 The fort holds other encampments during the year.